 True.
 They can contact the people you know, but they’re not allowed to talk about your debt at all.
 The only information they can ask for is your phone number, address, and current employer.
 Additionally, they’re not supposed to contact any of these people multiple times.
 The two main exceptions to this are if you give them permission or the person co-signed your loan.
 Since they’re connected to the debt, they can discuss it.

 True.
-But the only way they can directly take funds from your wages or bank account is if they take you to court and win.
+But the only way they can directly take funds from your wages or bank account is if you have signed a voluntary assignment or if they take you to court and obtain a judgement against you. .
 If they decide to sue, they must do it within a certain timeframe.
 This is based on your province and when your debt was legally acknowledged.
 Since lawsuits can be expensive, debt collectors will usually try to settle the debt with you before it comes to this.

 Very False.
 Debt can weigh heavily and can start to make you feel alone.
 This is why it’s important to talk to close friends and family about what you’re going through.
 And if you need more help or perspective, you can always meet with an LIT.